 - 1.)
-Touch the screen to make sure the panel is not in the Screen Saver mode. - The Screen Saver will be turned off and the panel screen will display: - If a PLC Address is configured to control the Screen Saver and changes from On to Off. - When the panel touchscreen is touched. - When the screen is clicked by Remote. - When the Alarm Event of the Event Manager occurs.
-(Only when the Display setting of the Alarm Event is checked). - When there is a screen change by the PLC. - When an Error such as a Communication Error occurs. - 2.)
+Touch the screen to make sure the panel is not in the Screen Saver mode. - 2.)
 If the panel is not in Screen Saver mode, check the status indicators on the rear of the panel.
 C-more LED Status Indicators

 - The Power LED (Green) should be on.
 If not, check the incoming power as explained in the "Touch Panel does not Power Up" section. - Make sure the CPU status LED (Green, Orange, Red) is a steady Green. - A blinking Orange colored CPU status LED indicates a failed LCD display backlight.
-The backlights are user replaceable on the 8", 10", 12" and 15" C-more touch panels with LCD display backlights.
-LED display backlights are not user replaceable.
-See Chapter 9: Replacement Parts for additional information on replacement backlights. - If the CPU status LED is blinking Green, then the supply voltage is below 19.2 VDC, or below 100 VAC when using the optional C-more AC/DC Power Adapter, EA-AC.
+The backlights are user replaceable on the 8", 10", 12" and 15" C-more touch panels.
+See Chapter 9: Replacement Parts for additional information on the replacement backlights. - If the CPU status LED is blinking Green, then the supply voltage is below 19.2 VDC, or below 100 VAC when using the optional C-more AC/DC Power Adapter, EA-AC.
 The backlight will turn off immediately to extend the power retention period.
 The panel will continue to run and the LCD display will be slightly visible.
 This may be seen as the display being dim, so it is advisable to check the incoming voltage.
 The panel does not turn off until the DC voltage drops below 5 VDC or below 58 VAC when using the AC/DC Power Adapter, EA-AC. - A blinking Red CPU status LED indicates that the operating system could not be found.
 Reload the firmware to the touch panel.
-If this does not resolve the problem, contact the AutomationDirectreturns department @ 1-800-633-0405 to make arrangements for returning the unit for repair.
+If this does not resolve the problem, contact the Automation Direct returns department @ 1-800-633-0405 to make arrangements for returning the unit for repair. - 3.)
+There is always the remote possibility that a project has been transferred to the touch panel that includes a screen that uses a black background and has no objects placed on the screen.
+To check for this possibility, access the Main Menu of the touch panel System Setup Screens by pressing the extreme upper left corner of the panel display area for three (3) seconds as shown below.
+If the System Setup Screen's Main Menu is displayed, then most likely an empty black background screen is being displayed.